AnkitaSingh87/PowerBI-project---Datasource-Dataflow/README.md

 **📌Overview**

 This repository contains an interactive dashboard built to analyze insurance data.
-The dashboard provides insights into overall portfolio trends, performance metrics, and policy type distributions.
+The dashboard provides insights into overall portfolio trends and policy type distributions.

 ---